braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ---
 # User import

-> Braze offers a variety of ways to import user data into the platform: SDKs, APIs, cloud data ingestion, technology partner integrations, and CSVs.
+> Braze offers a variety of ways to import user data into the platform: SDKs, APIs, cloud data ingestion, technology partner integrations, and CSVs. <!-- Can add information hierarchy here to cover what this article includes, simliar to what is in the metadata "description"-->

 {% alert important %}
-Braze does not sanitize HTML data during ingestion time.
-This means that script tags must be stripped for all import data meant for web personalization.
-Skip to the [HTML data stripping](#html-data-stripping) section to read more.
+Braze does not sanitize HTML data during ingestion time. <!--What does "sanitize" mean?
+What is "ingestion time"?-->This means that script tags must be stripped for all import data meant for web personalization.
+Skip to the [HTML data stripping](#html-data-stripping) section to read more. <!-- This alert as a whole can be editted to be more human-centric and have less jargon-->
 {% endalert %}

-{% multi_lang_include email-via-sms-warning.md %}
+{% multi_lang_include email-via-sms-warning.md %} <!-- This alert seems to be written by Legal, so it probably shouldn't be touched, but it has some jargon-->

 ## REST API